Duke Energy’s new net metering program in SC to reduce solar savings, boost battery industry

 It’s likely that we’ll see a drop in the number of solar installations in South Carolina following these changes to net metering.

-It’s fairly typical to see a dip in installs when there are major changes to an incentive; it’s happening right now in New Jersey since they’ve closed their SREC program for a lower-value incentive.
+It’s fairly typical to see a dip in installs when there are major changes to an incentive; it happened recently in New Jersey when the state closed its SREC program for a lower-value incentive.

 Although this new net metering program will cut savings and potentially lead to fewer installations, we may see an uptick in the number of solar batteries installed in the state.